crohr/pkgr/README.md

   app.
 Next step is probably to upload it to a local apt repository, and then a simple `apt-get install my-app` will install everything.
 Enjoy!

-## Requirements

-* You must use Rails3+ and ruby1.9+ in your application.
-This may work with other rubies but then you'll need to add a rubygems dependency.

-* Your Rails application must be able to run with the [`thin`](http://code.macournoyer.com/thin/) web server.
-Don't forget to add `thin` to your Gemfile!

-* Your application must be checked into a **Git** repository.
-Your name and email is taken from the git configuration, and the changelog is populated based on the git log between two versions.

 ## Todo